MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-managed-device.md

 # Customer intent: As an IT admin, I want to understand the health of my tenant through identity related signals and alerts so I can proactively address issues and maintain a healthy tenant.
 ---

-# Sign-ins requiring a managed device
+# How to investigate sign-ins requiring a managed device

 Microsoft Entra Health (preview) provides a set of health metrics you can monitor and receive alerts when a potential issue or failure condition is detected.
-Tenant health monitoring aggregates several health signals and alerts across different services and scenarios, such as sign-ins that require a managed device.
+Tenant health monitoring aggregates several health signals and alerts across different services and scenarios.
+This scenario captures each user authentication that satisfies a Conditional Access policy requiring sign-in from a managed device.

 To learn more about how Microsoft Entra Health works, see: